qgis/QGIS-Enhancement-Proposals/qep-x-efficient-snapping-and-geometry-queries.rst

    - new method setSnappingUtils() for association of snapping utils
    - main canvas in QGIS will come with pre-associated snapping utils that use the snapping config from QgsProject

+The current snapping classes (QgsSnapper, QgsMapCanvasSnapper) will continue to exist for API compatibility until next major QGIS version, but QGIS code will not actively use them.
+With the new major version of QGIS the class QgsGeometryCache (used by snapping code) will be removed.
+(Note: the QgsGeometryCache class is used to speed up snapping by caching geometries in a map with feature IDs as keys and geometries as values.
+The cache is used only when a layer is in editing mode.
+On every re-render of map canvas the cache is regenerated based on current map view.
+It has very limitied use due to the used data structure and the way it is built.)

+The increased performance of queries makes it possible to simplify the code.
+The current snapping implementation recognizes few special modes (SnapWithResultsWithinTolerances, SnapWithResultsForSamePosition) that are necessary for extra functionality (topological editing, snapping on intersections) as they force the snapper to potentially add further results used for processing later.
+The new implementation does not use such modes - instead it is preferred to do another query when necessary for the processing.
+This keeps the code complexity low.

 Indexing Strategy
 -----------------